seanpue/graphtransliterator/docs/usage.rst

 The settings of a Graph Transliterator can be serialized using :meth:`GraphTransliterator.dump`, which returns a dictionary of native Python data types.
 A JSON string of the same can be accessed using :meth:`GraphTransliterator.dumps`.
+Validation is performed during a dump.

 A GraphTransliterator can be loaded from serialized settings, e.g. in an API context, using :meth:`GraphTransliterator.load` and from JSON data as :meth:`GraphTransliterator.loads`.
 Because they are intended to be quick, neither method performs ambiguity checks or strict validation checking.

+Serialization can be useful if providing an API or making the configured Graph Transliterator available in other programming languages, e.g. Javascript.

 Matching at an Index
 --------------------

 The method :meth:`match_at` is also public.
 It matches the best transliteration rule at a particular index, which is the rule that contains the largest number of required tokens.
 The method also has the option :obj:`match_all` which, if set, returns all possible transliteration matches at a particular location:

 >>> gt = GraphTransliterator.from_yaml('''
 ...         tokens: